Contact Us for a Free Consultation (213) 542-0979

 Reviewing Case Strategy

 So, what I have you do is you come into the office.
 We sit down and go over everything.
-Obviously, I ask that you be honest and give me all the details and facts surrounding the possession of the alleged weapon or knife, and then we can come up with our game plan on how we're going to defend the case – whether it's going to be a defense at a jury trial or whether it's going to be a scenario where I'm working out some sort of a plea bargain.
+Obviously, I ask that you be honest and give me all the details and facts surrounding the possession of the alleged weapon or knife.
+Then we can come up with our game plan on how we're going to defend the case – whether it's going to be a defense at a jury trial or whether it's going to be a scenario where I'm working out some sort of a plea bargain.

 Menu